Datavault-UK/automate-dv/docs/links.md

-Links are another fundamental components in a Data Vault.
+Links are another fundamental component in a Data Vault.

 Links model an association or link, between two business keys.

-They are similar to [hubs](hubs.md) in structure but contain one additional column, which is simply an additional business key.
+They commonly hold business transactions or structural information.

 !!! note
     Due to the similarities between links and hubs, most of this page will be familiar if you have already read the